refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 };
 ```

-> Mention we have more hooks
+> See the [Authentication Hooks](/docs/core/hooks/authentication) page for more information.

 #### UI Integrations